wp-plugins/social-bookmarks/readme.txt

 You can grab a collection of Site Packs from the [Social Bookmarks repository](http://www.dountsis.com/downloads?cat=2 "Sites Pack at Dountsis.com").

-= Is it possible to include site XXXXX to a Site Pack? =
+= Is it possible to include a site to a Site Pack? =

 Sure! just mail me the link and a logo and I will include it in the next revision of the relevant Site Pack.